CumulusNetworks/config-backup-upgrade-helper/README.md

 - Backup archives should also be copied off the box as part of a HW failure and recovery plan if user doesn't use orchestration tools to provision and maintain configurations.

+- Third party packages and add-ons like cl-mgmtvrf are not installed in new slot, although any package config files in /etc will be found and tagged to migrate